 • - profit or loss from ordinary activities - in correspondence with account 90 “Sales”;

-• - balance of other income and expenses for the reporting month - in correspondence with account 91 "Other income and expenses";
+• - the balance of other income and expenses for the reporting month - in correspondence with account 91 “Other income and expenses”;

-How are financial performance determined?
+How are financial performance results determined?

 • Reduce production;